MacyL/ML_assignment2/README.md

 # ML_assignment2

-All the R codes were built to solve my machine learning assignment 2.
+The purpose of this project is to solve tasks in Machine learning assignment 2.
-There are two files, one is detail R commands (notes_assignment2) and the other one is the functions I built (assignment2_tool.R).
+There are three files, notes_assignment2 provides the detail R commands, assignment2_tool.R contains the tools I built for solving some tasks.
+The PDF file has all my answers.

 Enjoy!